byn9826/NotePress/README.md

 NotePress
 -
-This theme only aims to turn your WordPress blog into a public notebook for fun.
+NotePress is a WordPress Theme which aims to turn WordPress into your public notebooks.
-It is not beautiful, but it looks like a public online Evernote.
+This theme is not for a beautiful blog, just for fun.

 <img src="https://github.com/byn9826/NotePress/blob/master/screenshot.png?raw=true" width="800px" /><br/>

 Features
 --
 1. This theme will treat categories as notebook, tags as note tags, post as note.
-2. This theme focused on display the homepage as a public notebook.
+2. This theme focused on display homepage of a WordPress website as a public notebook.
-3. Newest post at uncategorized category will be display by default.
+3. Newest post will be display by default.
 4. Content will be refreshed by Ajax when changing notebook and tag.

 Test
 --